 All goo.gl links within created and active campaigns were automatically switched over.

 When reviewing future campaigns, you may notice that each post still has the same lttr.ai link and you could wonder - where are all those variations?

-Right before a piece of content is scheduled to be posted, lttr.ai will collect the information regarding a post - its time, campaign and destination social profile, creating a unique sub link which is to be sent instead of the base URL.
+Right before a piece of content is scheduled to be posted, lttr.ai will collect the information regarding a post - its time, campaign, and destination social profile creating a unique sub-link to be sent instead of the base URL.